-PC, L.LD, FCILT, served as a Member of Parliament from Toronto for 21 years and as a minister under three Prime Ministers, Pierre Trudeau, John Turner and Jean Chretien for a period of 11 years.
-He held several portfolios including Multiculturalism, National Defence, Veterans’ Affairs, Crown Corporations, Minister for the GTA and was Canada’s second longest-serving Minister of Transport (1997-2003).
-While at National Defence Mr.Collenette oversaw the reorganization, restructuring and re-engineering of the department as part of major government-wide budget cuts to address the deficit.
-During his time as minister, Canadian Forces served with the United Nations Protective Force (UNPROFOR) in the former Yugoslavia.
+David Collenette PC, LLD, FCILT, served as a Liberal Member of Parliament from Toronto for 21 years and as a Cabinet Minister under three Prime Ministers – Pierre Trudeau, John Turner and Jean Chretien – for a period of 11 years.
+He held several portfolios including Multiculturalism, National Defence, Veterans’ Affairs, Crown Corporations, Minister for the Greater Toronto Area and was Canada’s second longest-serving Minister of Transport (1997-2003).
+While at National Defence Collenette oversaw the reorganization, restructuring and re-engineering of the department as part of major government-wide budget cuts to address the deficit.
+During his time as minister, the Canadian Armed Forces served with the United Nations Protective Force (UNPROFOR) in the former Yugoslavia.
 This included the first-ever NATO air campaign with the bombing of Bosnian-Serb targets.
 (Operation Deliberate Force) which was an instrumental step towards a peace agreement (The Dayton Accords).
-Also, on Canada’s behalf, he was a strong advocate at the North Atlantic Council for NATO enlargement through the Partnership for Peace Program (PfP).
-Since his retirement from Parliament, Mr. Collenette has worked as an advisor to many companies in the defence and transportation industries, including Senior Counsel, Hill+Knowlton Strategies.
-He has been a member of the International Advisory Board, School of International Affairs, Stanford University, California; Senior Fellow, Ryerson University and Distinguished Fellow at Glendon College, York University.
-He has also been active on not-for-profit boards of directors and served on many democratic development missions around the world for the National Democratic Institute, Washington, DC.
-He was Chair of the Chartered Institute of Logistics and Transport in North America, (2012-2016) and Vice President, CILT International (2012-2017).
+On Canada’s behalf, he was a strong advocate at the North Atlantic Council for NATO enlargement through the Partnership for Peace Program (PfP).
+Since his retirement from Parliament, Collenette has worked as an advisor to many companies in the defence and transportation industries, including Senior Counsel, Hill+Knowlton Strategies.
+He has been a member of the International Advisory Board of the School of International Affairs at Stanford University, California; Senior Fellow at Ryerson University and Distinguished Fellow at Glendon College, York University.
+He has also been active on boards of directors for several non-profit and served on many democratic development missions around the world for the National Democratic Institute, Washington, DC.
+He was Chair of the Chartered Institute of Logistics and Transport in North America, (2012-2016) and Vice President of its International division (2012-2017).